FredHutch/sc-training/dask/README.md

 ```

-What is dask ?
+What is Dask ?
 ---

-dask is a compute framework that allows data scientists to use dataframes
+Dask is a compute framework that allows data scientists to use dataframes
-or arrays that span multiple cpus or multiple machines.
+or arrays that span multiple cpus or machines.
-These dataframe or array objects are (largely) compatible to pandas
+These dataframe or array objects are (largely) compatible with pandas
 dataframes and numpy arrays.
-This method allows us to work on data that is larger than a single machine
+Dask allows us to work on data that is too large to fit a single machine
 or use more cpus than you would typically find on a single machine.

 Testing Dask
 ---

-first we are going to have a look at the code we want to execute.
+First we are going to have a look at the code we want to execute.

 ```
 > head nyc-taxi.py